giordano-lucas/exchange-price-propagation/index.md

 As a first validation steps, we propose to compute the auto-correlation of the `MSFT` stock on the `US` market.
 From the stylised facts of financial returs, we know that we should observe any serial autocorrelation.
 Therefore, we would expect to see a `Dirac` function for this plot with a correlation of `1` at lag `0`.

-{%  include_relative figures/plotly/Correlation_vs_lag_iteration_0_market_US_US.html %}
+{%  include_relative figures/peak_algo/Correlation_vs_delay_window_iteration_0_market_NL_US.html %}

 We indeed observe a `Dirac` behaviour for this plot which confirms our believes.
 A slighly more intersting case is the comparision `US - GB` markets of the following plot

-{% include_relative figures/plotly/Correlation_vs_lag_iteration_0_market_US_GB.html %}
+{%  include_relative figures/peak_algo/Correlation_vs_delay_window_iteration_0_market_NL_US.html %}

 Again, a correlation peak occurs at `lag = 0 ms`.
 However, the magnitude of the peak is lower than the one of the previous plot.
 Furthermore, we observe higher variability for other lags than `0` compared to the previous plot.

-The shape of these plots are similar to those of the XXX paper.
+The shape of these plots are similar to those of the [High Frequency Lead/lag Relationships](https://arxiv.org/ftp/arxiv/papers/1111/1111.7103.pdf) paper.
 Furthermore, we observe strongly assymetrical cross-correlation functions.
 However, interestingly, the maximum correlation reachable is lower that those in the paper.
 Indeed, the second plot shows a correlation on only `30%`.
 Given the fact that we are dealing with the same stock price (only in different exchanges), we would have expected a higher correlation.
 We found that it this behaviour is strongly impacted by the difference in frequencies between the two exchanges.
 If one is particuarly liquid compared to the other, the `forward fill` operation will, roughly speaking, transform our low frequency signal to a strong piece-wise step function.
 In opposition, the high frequnecy log return signal will jaggle around the contant threshold defined by the low frequnecy signal.
 As a result, it creates artificats that reduce the overall correlation.
 Hence, it is not surprising to observe a maxmium correlation in the order of `5%` for some liquid-illiquid pairs.

 Moreover, it is important to notice that the the shape of the plots is largely dependant on the scale of the `x-axis` (e.g. `10 ms`, `10 s` or `100 s`).
 The larger the scale, the straigher the peak of `Dirac` function.
-This is relevant to interpret the plots show below and also to be able to compare our results with those of the XXX paper, i.e the authors mostly focus on larger time scales (e.g figure 1 is in trading days).
+This is relevant to interpret the plots show below and also to be able to compare our results with those of the [High Frequency Lead/lag Relationships](https://arxiv.org/ftp/arxiv/papers/1111/1111.7103.pdf) paper, i.e the authors mostly focus on larger time scales (e.g figure 1 is in trading days).

 Finally, it is important to notice that the error bars are usually quite large and multiple overlaps occur.
 Therefore, expect for the peak at `0` there is no statistical evidence that the correlation estimates are different.